 It is an obligate parasite, meaning that it cannot survive outside of a living host.
 It does not produce overwintering oospores, but survives from year to year on living plants where basil production occurs year round, such as in Florida.
 From these sites the pathogen spreads via wind-dispersed sporangia that can travel great distances due to their dark pigmentation, which protects them from UV radiation.
 There is also evidence that the disease can be spread by contaminated seed, though we do not yet understand how this occurs and how important contaminated seed is as a source of primary inoculum.
 Long distance transport from FL to MA might be explained by aerial dispersal of spores but rapid transcontinental transport probably occurred via infested seed sold internationally.
 Air-borne dissemination from infected plants is more likely.

-Infected leaves develop diffuse yellowing on the top of the leaf but distinctly vein-bounded patches on the bottom.
-When spores are produced, a characteristic gray, fuzzy growth on the underside of the leaves is evident.
+Early symptoms can easily be mistaken for a nutritional deficiency.
+Infected leaves develop diffuse, but vein-delimited yellowing on the top of the leaf and a characteristic fuzzy, dark gray growth on the underside of the leaves, which may be mistaken for soil splashed onto the leaf under-surface, however, close inspection with a hand lens will show the sporangia.
+Leaf yellowing is often the first symptom of basil downy mildew.
+Yellowed areas are usually bordered by leaf veins.
+When spores are produced, a characteristic fuzzy, dark gray to purple growth on the underside of the leaves is evident.
+Sporulation on the upper surfaces of leaves may be seen in severe cases.
 Symptoms of downy mildew on basil can easily be mistaken for a nutritional deficiency.
-The fuzzy growth of spores on the underside of the leaf looks as if soil had been splashed onto the leaf under-surface.
+The fuzzy growth of spores on the underside of the leaf may look as if soil had been splashed onto the leaf under-surface.